 KM essentials (opens new window) by Lead Lauren and Cindy Hubert gives a video introduction to the core challenges, and Knowledge management at NASA (opens new window) give a history view of their challenges in an environment we admire.

-We also invest time on popular presentations and traditional teaching on master and PhD levels that includes lectures in big data ethics, value in data, big data biobanking, digital lab management, introduction to information security, and scientific publication and dissemination.
+We also invest time on popular presentations and traditional teaching on master and PhD levels that includes lectures in big data ethics, value in data, big data biobanking, digital lab management, introduction to information security and privacy, and scientific publication and dissemination.
 And we contribute public presentations on similar subjects.

 Trustworthy and reliable governance is key to successfully operating scientific instruments, cloud services for sensitive data included.
 This allows partners to share more data and expertise, and to make long-term investments in its development and operation.